-WooCommerce and QuickBooks Sync Case Study – Heart of Dakota
+MyWorks Review – Heart of Dakota

 At MyWorks, we are grateful to be able to work with businesses across a diverse variety of industries and locations.
 Some of our users configure their sync independently, while others work closely with our team as they get set up.
 Cole Austin from Heart of Dakota is part of the latter group, who set up with over a few calls with our support team.
+Check out this MyWorks Review with Heart of Dakota:

 Heart of Dakota is a family-founded, owned, and operated publishing company selling Christ-centered curriculum for the k-12th grade.
 Through WooCommerce, they sell “open-and-go daily plans, engaging books, and fun activities”.
 As is the case with most small businesses, the team members at Heart of Dakota wear many hats.
 Cole, for example, handles customer service and social media.
 QuickBooks plays an important role in his job, as Cole handles most of his customer service activity inside of QuickBooks.
 His job requires that he update and edit orders in QuickBooks Desktop as needed based on customer requests.